mastrHyperion98/PassLock/README.md

 # Description

 PassLock is a local database management tool for managing services and their associated credentials.
-The application is designed using jdbc, java and javafx in a Maven project.
+The application is designed using jdbc, java and javafx in a Maven project using AES 256 encryption.

-The passwords are protected by a AES256 encryption using a user defined secret key on first startup.
-At the moment there is no way to change the encryption on current passwords without overwritting them.
-Replacing the stored encryption key (which is itself encrypted) will cause the application to display the passwords as empty strings as the values cannot be properly decrypted.
-Values in any cells of the table can be copied to the clipboard.

 <strong>Please Note:</strong>
 Application settings, keys and database are stored under {User}/PassLock directory. where {User} replaces the path to your user directory.